tyler-hagen/leetcode-cpp/README.md

 # leetcode-cpp

 This project contains solutions to leetcode problems implemented in C++.
+Google Test is used to unit test the solutions outside of the leetcode environment.

 Each solution folder contains a solution.h file which contains the solution to a given problem.
 The solution is done like this so it can easily be copy-pasted into leetcode.
 A main.cpp file also exists which is used to define unit tests using Google Test.

 ## Build and Run